-Integral to our Adelaide and Woodville practices so heavily involved with contact lenses, the topographer maps the corneal shape of our patients' eyes.
+Integral to our Adelaide and Woodville practices so heavily involved with contact lenses, the topographer maps the shape of our patients' cornea – the transparent front surface of the eye.
 The term topography refers to capturing the shape and features of land surfaces, and just like mountains, the front surface of our eyes have unique topographical features.
 It's not only important to assess the shape of the cornea, but also to accurately assess the shape of the surrounding sclera (the white part of the eye).
-We're equipped with the latest in this mapping technology, investing in three distinct pieces of equipment to achieve this – the Medmont E300, the Eaglet Eye: Eye Surface Profiler (ESP) and the OCULUS Pentacam AXL Wave.
+We're equipped with the latest in this mapping technology, investing in three distinct pieces of equipment to achieve this – the Medmont E300, the OCULUS Pentacam AXL Wave, and the Eaglet Eye: Eye Surface Profiler (ESP).

 The Pentacam AXL Wave tomographer uses Scheimpflug imaging to map the front and back surfaces of the cornea as well as its thickness and volume.
-This is a step beyond what most topographers use (Placido disc imaging), which maps only the front corneal surface.
+This is a step beyond Placido disc imaging, which maps only the front corneal surface.
 Its accuracy as a non-contact alternative independent of tear film quality has been proven in countless clinical trials.
 For this reason, it’s much better for mapping eyes with dry eye disease, and in the design of various custom-made contact lenses including orthokeratology and bespoke RGP lenses.
-It’s also particularly useful for imaging highly irregular shaped eyes which is common in patients with keratoconus and pellucid corneal marginal degeneration, corneal graft recipients, post corneal cross-linking or in penetrating eye injuries.3, 4, 5
+It’s also particularly useful for imaging highly irregular shaped eyes which is common in patients with keratoconus and pellucid corneal marginal degeneration, corneal graft recipients, post corneal cross-linking or in penetrating eye injuries.2, 3, 4

-The Eaglet-Eye ESP is a corneo-scleral topographer, meaning it maps out the shape of the front of the eye with incredible accuracy.1, 2.
-The three dimensional maps attained by the Eaglet Eye – ESP allows our optometrists to gain a better understanding of how various corneo-scleral disease affects our patient’s eyes and vision.4
+The Eaglet-Eye ESP is a corneo-scleral topographer, meaning it maps out the shape of the front of the eye with incredible accuracy.5, 6 The three dimensional maps attained by the Eaglet Eye – ESP allows our optometrists to gain a better understanding of how various corneo-scleral disease affects our patient’s eyes and vision.6